 LSU has been voted the best students’ union in the country for the three consecutive years in the Whatuni Student Choice Awards.
 As the awards are voted for exclusively by students, the wins in 2014, 2015 and most recently 2016, show that LSU continuously focus on the needs of Loughborough students and deliver an experience to reflect this.

 Loughborough Rag is the biggest student fundraising organisation in the country, regularly raising more than £1,000,000 a year.
-In 2013-14 it raised a phenomenal £1,411,510 for charity and good causes, an outstanding achievement of which many national charities would be proud.
-The £1 million+ contribution in 2015 took the grand total since records began to just shy of £15 million.
+In 2015-16 it raised a phenomenal £1,114,848.65 for charity and good causes, an outstanding achievement of which many national charities would be proud.
+The £1 million+ contribution in 2015 took the grand total since records began to over £15 million.

 The Union also enables students to work in the local community through its Action team.
 Action runs a variety of projects throughout the year, covering areas such as working with both young and disadvantaged people, equality and diversity, community outreach, sport, and some international opportunities.